The History of Cito

 Growth and diversification

 As a result of changes in the law, Cito was privatised on January 1st, 1999.
 From that moment on Cito became active not only in education, but also in business and government.
 As a natural extension of its growing role, Cito has broadened its offerings to serve the international community.
-Cito is now operating in Germany, the USA and Turkey and is in the process of establishing operations in a number of other countries, including Japan and South Korea.
+Cito is now operating in Germany, the USA and is in the process of establishing operations in a number of other countries, including Japan and South Korea.